lpalbou/phi2-finetuning/README.md

-# Phi-2 Fine-tuning (humor example)
+# Phi-2 Fine-tuning

-This project fine-tunes Microsoft's Phi-2 language model to generate humorous responses using Low-Rank Adaptation (LoRA).
-The fine-tuning process preserves the base model while creating a small adapter that enhances the model's ability to provide engaging and humorous explanations.
+This project fine-tunes Microsoft's Phi-2 language model based on a .jsonl file with 'prompt' and 'response' pairs.
+The fine-tuning process preserves the base model while creating a small adapter that enhances the model's ability based on the provided dataset.

 ## Features

-- Fine-tune Phi-2 with LoRA for humorous responses
+- Fine-tune Phi-2 with LoRA for provided dataset
-- Memory-efficient training optimized for Apple Silicon (MPS)
+- Memory-efficient training optimized for Apple Silicon (MPS) and CUDA (GPU)
-- Interactive comparison between original and fine-tuned outputs
 - Minimal disk space requirements (adapter is ~20MB vs. full model ~2.7GB)

 ## Requirements

-- macOS 12.3+ with Apple Silicon
+- macOS 12.3+ with Apple Silicon OR Linux with CUDA
 - Python 3.9+
-- PyTorch 2.2.0+ with MPS support
+- PyTorch 2.2.0+ with MPS support OR PyTorch 2.2.0+ with CUDA support
 - ~21GB available memory for model comparison

 ## Installation